Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-To better illustrate how ECQCO encrypts the quantum circuit at the user end, we take the Toffoli gate decomposition circuit as an example to introduce the ECQCO scheme, as shown in Figure \ref{ecqco_example}.
-Assume that the duration of all single-qubit gates is the same and the $CX$ gate is exactly twice time that of the single-qubit gate, although this is not necessarily the case in reality.
+To better illustrate how ECQCO encrypts the quantum circuit at the user end, we take the Toffoli gate decomposition circuit as an example to introduce the ECQCO scheme, as illustrated in Figure \ref{ecqco_example}.
+Assume that the duration of all single-qubit gates is the same and the $CX$ gate is exactly twice time that of the single-qubit gate, although it is not necessarily the case in reality.

-In Figure \ref{ecqco_example}, ECQCO will apply the QCOO algorithm (Algorithm \ref{alg1}) to circuit $C$ firstly.
+In Figure \ref{ecqco_example}, ECQCO will apply the QCOO algorithm (Algorithm \ref{alg1}) to the circuit $C$ firstly.
 Assume that the randomly generated key is $sk=(a_0,b_0)=(1,0,1)(0,1,0)$ (the purple circuit).
 The $T/T^\dagger$ gates in $C$ are replaced by $R_Z(\pi/4)/R_Z(-\pi/4)$ gates (the grey gates above).
 Update the key according to the quantum gate information in $C$ to obtain the decryption key $pk=(a_{final},b_{final})=(1,0,1)(1,1,0)$ (blue circuit).
 At the same time, the change of the key will also modify the replaced $R_Z$ gate (the gray gate below).
 The quantum circuit that completes the update and replacement, together with $sk$, constitutes the encryption circuit $C_{Enc}$.

 Subsequently, $C_{Enc}$ goes through a discrete-analog frame conversion to obtain all the idle positions (green squares) in the circuit.
 According to the ADOA (Algorithm \ref{alg2}), a pulse sequence is inserted into the idle positions (the example assumes $\lambda$ is true).
 The $XX$ sequences (yellow gate) are inserted into long idles, and the $ZZ$ sequences (orange gate) are inserted into short idles and merged with the near-neighbor single-qubit gates to obtain the corresponding $U3$ gate (red gate), resulting in the scrambled circuit $QC$.
 A copy of $QC$ has a small number of quantum gates randomly deleted/changed (5\% - 15\%) to obtain $Fake\_QC$. $QC$ and $Fake\_QC$ are subjected to equivalence verification through PTD.
 After the verification is correct, $QC$ is run and measured to obtain the original probability distribution.
 Finally, with the help of the RPT, the original probability distribution is restored to the correct probability distribution according to $pk$, thus completing the encrypted-state quantum compilation.